-As part of her training, Weber will be attending the 2017 Skills Canada National Competition (SCNC) from May 31 to June 3 at the RBC Convention Centre Winnipeg.
+As part of her training, Ashley will be attending the 2017 Skills Canada National Competition (SCNC), from May 31 to June 3, at the RBC Convention Centre, in her hometown of Winnipeg, Manitoba.
 The competition site is open to the public and admission is free.

-Skills/Compétences Canada could not successfully host this event without the support of its many partners including Manitoba Building Trades who will be on site to meet the expected 7,500 student visitors.
+Skills/Compétences Canada could not successfully host this event without the support of its many partners including Manitoba Building Trades who will be onsite to meet the expected 7,500 student visitors.
 Their organization supports apprentices in Manitoba's skilled trade and construction industry.

-We hope to see you there to help support these young competitors.
-For more information about Weber, WorldSkills Team Canada 2017, SCNC Winnipeg 2017, and WorldSkills Abu Dhabi 2017, visit skillscanada.com. ♦
+We hope to see you there to help support these young competitors!

+For more information about Ashley Weber, WorldSkills Team Canada 2017, SCNC Winnipeg 2017 and WorldSkills Abu Dhabi 2017, visit skillscanada.com.